 Policies On Doing Business

-Several times, Nigerian government boasted of improving on the Ease of Doing Business index, in actual sense, the progress made on the ranking isn’t impressive.
+Several times, the Nigerian government boasted of improving on the Ease of Doing Business index, in actual sense, the progress made on the ranking isn’t impressive.

-For instance, the 150, 000 free business name registration which launched by Vice President Osinbajo in 2020 was not fully implemented as some government officials hijacked the process a month after it was launched.
+For instance, the 150, 000 free business name registration launched by Vice President Osinbajo in 2020 was not fully implemented as some government officials hijacked the process a month after it was launched.
 Those who should enjoy the free business registration were mandated to pay even more than they would have.

 The body language of Ghanaian leadership shows more commitment to ease business activities.